vcz-fr/TheFollowUp/_posts/2014/01/2014-01-29-psychonauts-badges.md

     dead: true
     follow: false

-tweet: "As a fan of the first game, I wish I had a bad to put these pins on."
+tweet: "As a fan of the first game, I wish I had a bag to put these pins on."
 ---